 Jonathan Orent of Motley Rice only verified to Mesh News Desk that the case settled prior to trial.

 Timothy Rudd and his wife, Lori had waited for their day in court for more than a year as court closures over Covid-19 delayed and denied justice.

-Rudd was implanted with Bard’s Ventralex Hernia Patch on or about October 5, 2012 to repair an umbilical hernia.
-He claims he was not informed of the risks associated with Ventralex.
+The Rudds filed their products liability case in 2018.
+Mr. Rudd had been implanted with Ventralex six years earlier to repair an umbilical hernia.
+He claims he was not informed of the risks associated with the polypropylene (PP) mesh implant.